Purpose

 After the sync completes, open the Dashboard from the main navigation.
 You’ll see your receivables portfolio broken down by aging bucket — current, 1–30 days, 31–60 days, 61–90 days, and 90+ days past due — along with a summary of total open balance and overdue amounts.Click any aging bucket to drill into the individual invoices and customers in that range.
 Customer rows display AI-generated signals when the system has detected a risk pattern, payment behavior change, or other notable indicator on that account.For a detailed breakdown, visit the AR aging page.

-Create your first collection sequence
+Configure your first collection program